mitanshu7/PaperMatch/README.md

 3. issue `systemctl --user start search_arxiv.service` to start the app.
 4. Issue `systemctl --user enable  search_arxiv.service` to enable app at start up.

+## To Do:
+- [ ] Automate embedding of new metadata each month.
+- [ ] Learn incremental databse update.
+- [ ] Automate setting up of the app.
+- [ ] Find more sources to integrate.

 ## Contributing

 Feel free to contribute to the project by submitting issues, pull requests, or suggestions.